 The EEB Department offers two majors, one in ecology and evolutionary biology and the other in environmental biology.
 There are approximately 80 undergraduate EEB majors in either the traditional ecology and evolutionary biology track or the environmental biology track.

 The EEB Department presently shares facilities in four buildings (Lindy Boggs Center, Israel Bioenvironmental Sciences Building, Stern Hall, and Stanley Thomas Hall) on the uptown campus.
-A proposal for another new science building is now being developed by SSE.

 The Department has custody of several nationally recognized museum collections.
 Most notable are the zoological collections of the Tulane University Museum of Natural History, including the Royal D. Suttkus Fish Collection (a National Center of Ichthyology Research Resource collection; over 7,000,000 specimens) and other collections in herpetology (90,000 specimens) and invertebrate zoology (25,000 specimens).
 The zoological collections emphasize fauna of the Gulf South region and are housed off campus at a facility in Belle Chasse 15 miles from the main campus.
 The Tulane Herbarium (a National Resource Collection), holds specimens of algae, bryophytes, and vascular plants, all housed in Stanley Thomas Hall on the main campus in New Orleans.
 The vascular plant herbarium includes about 115,000 specimens of worldwide representation, but is strongest in the flora of the southeastern United States, southern California, the Rocky Mountain region of Colorado, and northern Latin America.